SportBeep.com

 South Koreans Im Jin-hee and Lee So-mi celebrate on the way to a playoff victory in the LPGA Dow Championship pairs event. ©AFP

 Washington (AFP) – South Koreans Im Jin-hee and Lee So-mi birdied the first playoff hole to beat Lexi Thompson and Megan Khang in the LPGA Dow Championship pairs event in Michigan on Sunday.
-Lee rolled in the winning birdie putt, allowing both her and Im to celebrate their first LPGA title after Khang was unable to get the US duo’s birdie putt to drop.
+Lee rolled in the winning birdie putt, and she and Im were able to celebrate their first LPGA title after Khang was unable to get the US duo’s birdie putt to drop.

 “We made it together,” Im said.
 “If I had to do it alone I couldn’t make it.
 I think we’re the best team ever,” she added.
 “Hopefully we’re coming back next year.”